thakkilm/thakkilm.github.io/README.md

 # MAHESH THAKKILAPATI

-- I like playing Badminton
+- I like playing Badminton.
 - I love driving cars and going to long trips
 - I like watching Cartoon Network